Logiqx/gps-guides/guidance/coros/analysis/README.md

 If you haven't linked your COROS account to GPS-Speedsurfing, Hoolan or Waterspeed then you may need to manually export your data.

 The most important point is to export as a FIT file, not GPX.
-GPX is fine for route planning and navigation, but not speed analysis.
+The GPX format is great for route planning and navigation, but not speed analysis.

-In a nutshell, GPX doesn't have an agreed way to exchange [Doppler-derived speeds]((https://medium.com/@mikeg888/the-importance-of-doppler-b886b14bb65d)) which makes GPX highly undesirable, although thoroughly [documented](https://logiqx.github.io/gps-wizard/gpx/).
+In a nutshell, GPX doesn't have an agreed way to exchange [Doppler-derived speeds](https://medium.com/@mikeg888/the-importance-of-doppler-b886b14bb65d) which makes it unsuitable for speed analysis.

 You can export the FIT file by logging in to the [COROS Training Hub](https://trainingeu.coros.com/admin/views/activities) on your computer and exporting the data.